Using gcloud for Virtual Machines

 At the end of the semester, I'll remind you that you may want to delete your virtual machines.
 If you don't do this, you will continue to be billed for them.

-Install the latest gcloud CLI version
+Install the gcloud CLI to connect to our virtual machines

 After you have set up billing, the next step is to install gcloud on your local machines.
 The Install the gcloud CLI page provides instructions for different operating systems.